 associated interfaces.
 Because the interfaces for the

-different languages (including C, Ruby, Perl and Python) use
+different languages (including C, Perl, and Python) use the

-the same client library interface, they always generate the
+same client library interface, they always generate the same

 The problem with client-side selection of the server is that the list of the servers (including their sequential order) must remain consistent on each client using the memcached servers, and the servers must be available.
 If you try to perform an operation on a key when:

 A new memcached instance has been added to the list of available instances